Morgan Ortagus: Iran

 After the U.S. killed Qassem Soleimani in January 2020, Ortagus stated, "no one was affected by the brutality and the terrorism of Qassem Soleimani more than the Iranian people themselves."
 She argued that the United States had "exercised the maximum restraint possible despite repeated provocations and attacks from the regime and through their proxies.
 And, finally, enough was enough."

 She noted Iran had used its proxies to "foment terror throughout the region" and warned that if Iran targeted U.S. diplomats or soldiers, that the U.S. government would "do everything within the law to defend ourselves and defend American interests."
-Iran did so via Operation Martyr Soleimani, the largest ballistic missile attack ever against Americans, resulting in traumatic brain injuries for 110 U.S. servicemen at the Ayn al Asad Airbase in Iraq.
+Iran did so via Operation Martyr Soleimani, the largest ballistic missile attack ever against Americans, resulting in traumatic brain injuries for 110 U.S. servicemen at the Ayn al-Asad Airbase in Iraq.

 Ortagus called on Iran to allow the United States to participate in the investigation after Iran shot down Ukraine International Airlines Flight 752 in January 2020.

 In July 2020, Ortagus condemned the Iranian judiciary for its persistent violation of human rights, including their role in the death of journalist Zahra Kazemi, and for the Death Commissions that killed thousands of political prisoners in the 1980s.
 She repeatedly tweeted in support of Iranian dissidents and protestors, and said that "the whole world should stand behind the innocent Iranians that are being persecuted by their own government."

+In September 2020, Ortagus criticized the Obama administration for signing the 2015 Iran nuclear deal, stating "we are not going to allow [Iran] to continue to foment terrorism through the region, paid for with sanctions relief," supporting Trump's maximum pressure campaign and pointing to the devastation caused by Iranian intervention in Syria and Lebanon, as well as the Abqaiq–Khurais attack in Saudi Arabia.